martinezcoder/socialwinsite/wp-content/plugins/easyrotator-for-wordpress/readme.txt

 8. The EasyRotator Rotator widget lets you easily add rotators to widget-compatible themes

 == Changelog ==
+= 1.0.5 =
+* Compatibility Enhancement: Built-in warning for new Windows Chrome / AIR compatibility issue.
+* Bug Fix: Avoid 2130 errors when launching EasyRotator manager in WordPress.

+= 1.0.4 =
+* Enhancement: Compatibility with RSS feeds.
+Instead of rendering the full rotator code, only the first photo will be shown.
+A special comment is inserted, allowing for customization of this display (see FAQs for soon-forthcoming documentation).
+* Enhancement: New advanced option that allows for explicitly setting the photo sizes to be loaded for Main images and Thumbnail images when using dynamic data.
+Note that installation of the latest editor application update is required to access this feature.
+* Enhancement: Better compatibility with shared hosting system where non-fatal errors occur or analytics/ad code is appended to each API request.
+* Enhancement: Better debug messages when errors occur, including links to help content.
+* Compatibility Enhancement: Enhanced compatibility with PageLines plugin; the PageLines plugin is missing some CSS, so we try to avoid undesired interactions.

 = 1.0.3 =
 * Internal change: Now moving uploaded rotator packages out of the temp directory before unzipping.
 This improves compatibility for shared hosts where access to the temp directory is restricted.